ordowerm/modemaster_react/README.md

 2. Using the Fetch API to access constants

 ### - Programmatic Generation of SVG Image:
-Instead of hardcoding the image and then passing in callbacks through the DOM (which is probably the 'smart' way to accomplish this), I thought it would be fun to generate the image programmatically.
-If I want to reuse the code to programmatically generate some other shape down the line, it'll be useful, too.
+- Instead of hardcoding the image and then passing in callbacks through the DOM (which is probably the 'smart' way to accomplish this), I thought it would be fun to generate the image programmatically.
+If I want to reuse the code to programmatically generate some other shape down the line (e.g. a lesson on fractions for my math students), it'll be useful, too.

 ### - Using the Fetch API to Access Constants:
 - There's no practical reason to do this, as far as I can tell, since it forces me to do extra error checking, adds overhead, and parses JSON unnecessarily.